Atvar2/var2-mutant/README.md

 ## Citations
 If you used the codes or reference part of codes for your analysis, please kindly cited:
-Cai et al. (2025) Exploring leaf variegation in Arabidopsis yellow variegated2 by single-cell RNA sequencing
+Chai et al. (2025) Exploring leaf variegation in Arabidopsis yellow variegated2 by single-cell RNA sequencing

 ## Dependece packages
 Following are a list of R packages that are used by the analysis pipeline.
 Before implement the codes, please comfirmed the packages have been installed on your R platform.